-NB: From September 2022, ALL exclusions including suspensions must be reported to the LA 'without delay', regardless of the length of suspension.
+NB: From September 2022, ALL exclusions must be reported to the LA 'without delay', regardless of the length of suspension.
+From September 2023, suspensions are to be logged by schools within the EYES reporting feature.
+Permanent exclusions must be notified to the Inclusion Lead Officer as soon as possible to ensure 6th day provision is in place.

-Schools are asked to email details of all exclusions to the school exclusions inbox school.exclusions@darlington.gov.uk If suspensions are more than 5 days, please also contact the Inclusion Lead officer dianne.gage@darlington.gov.uk
+If suspensions are more than 5 days, please also contact the Inclusion Lead officer dianne.gage@darlington.gov.uk